brynary/rack-bug/README.md

 #### custom file path for the request recording database ####

-Rack::Insight uses SQLite to store data from requests, and outputs a database file in the root directory.
+Rack::Insight uses SQLite to store data across requests, and outputs a database file in the root directory.
 If you need the file to be created at another location (i.e. Heroku), you can pass a custom file path.

+Please report back if you have success with this on Heroku!

     ActionController::Dispatcher.middleware.use "Rack::Insight::App"
       :secret_key => "someverylongandveryhardtoguesspreferablyrandomstring",